 - Performances specifically for Caretakers in Buffalo, New York

-- My two original solo shows, that include live music and multiple characters, give communities the opportunity to go in-depth with complex issues such as inter-generational care, Alzheimer’s Disease and bereavement by reconnecting to the power of their own story and imagination.
+My full two original solo shows, that include live music and multiple characters, are available for tour.
+These shows give communities the opportunity to go in-depth with complex issues such as inter-generational care, Alzheimer’s Disease and bereavement by reconnecting to the power of their own story and imagination.
 These performances always include facilitated discussions after the show and could include a panel discussion with different stake holders.
-Here is an example of a 91-year old character moving through a dementia test:

 Kali Quinn generates a powerful magnetic field.
 One is overwhelmed with sheer awe at the range of her creativity, then captivated by the personalities and stories of her characters.
 Combining the joy and playfulness of a child with the wisdom of an ancient, Kali opens every heart in the room to a new level of compassion and understanding.” ~ Camilla Rockwell, Founder & Co-Director, Full Circle Festival 2014